calcuis/goldfish/README.md

 ### Core Components

-1.  **The Agent (`AIAgent`)**: The central intelligence.
+1.  **The Agent (`AI Agent`)**: The central intelligence.
 It manages the conversation loop, processes tool calls, and maintains the internal state.
 2.  **The Tool Registry**: A unified interface for all capabilities.
 Every tool (e.g., `terminal_tool.py`) registers itself, allowing the agent to discover and invoke them dynamically.
 3.  **The Gateway**: The bridge between the agent and the outside world.
 It adapts the agent's capabilities to various messaging protocols (Webhooks, Bot APIs).
 4.   **Skills & Plugins**: High-level abstractions built on top of tools.
 Skills allow the agent to perform complex, domain-specific tasks (e.g., `research-paper-writing`).